Lying is an innately human act

 Lying is often seen as a negative action, yet it is used every day in society.
 Indeed, pious lies or altruistic lies help us in everyday life.
-It is a question of protecting one's interlocutor, or even saving people from pain and humiliation.
-It is sometimes what leads us to hide what we really think in order to preserve other people’s feelings: ‘Yes, those pants fit you well’, ‘I love your new haircut’, etc. It's the same mechanism that leads some people to feign joy in front of a gift they don't like, to force themselves to laugh at a joke that's not very funny or to simulate an orgasm, etc.
+It is a question of protecting one's interlocutor or even saving people from pain and humiliation.
+It is sometimes what leads us to hide what we really think in order to preserve other people’s feelings: ‘Yes, those pants fit you well’, ‘I love your new haircut’, etc. Likewise, it's the same mechanism that leads some people to feign joy in front of a gift they don't like, to force themselves to laugh at a joke that's not very funny or to simulate an orgasm, etc.

 Unlike altruistic lying, selfish lying, as its name suggests, serves a personal purpose.
 It is about protecting oneself (hiding a mistake one has made, for example), or getting something from someone else.
 The selfish lie is not necessarily serious.
 It can simply take the form of a padded bra or a sudden migraine to avoid a dinner party, etc. However, in certain contexts, it can have serious consequences.
 Sometimes it is even criminally reprehensible, if you lie on a contract, on a résumé etc. Without going that far, it can have effects on your health when you hide the truth from your doctor, out of shame or humiliation.

 In both cases, if you have difficulty preventing yourself from lying or if you feel that lying is becoming too important in your life, don't hesitate to talk about it with a loved one or a psychologist.
 It doesn't have to be very serious… Most of the time it's all down to a lack of self-confidence!

 Not being 100% honest is deeply human and normal in small doses.
 However, some people can't help but be untruthful over and over again and this can sometimes point to a psychiatric disorder called mythomania.
 A Mythomaniac is an individual who constantly makes up stories.
 Unconsciously, they are people who seek to escape reality, but who do not seek to deceive.
 This rare pathology is often associated with other personality disorders (schizophrenia, paranoia, etc.).